-What has your experience in La Salle’s DArt Program been like so far?
-It’s been interesting.
-Instead of focusing on just graphic design, animation, or web coding, I’ve learn a lot in each area, making me feel like a jack-of-all-trades.
+What was your experience in La Salle’s DArt Program like?
+Instead of focusing on just graphic design, animation, or web coding, I learned a lot in each area, making me feel like a jack-of-all-trades.
 However, even though the program covers a wide range, I still feel as though I’ve learned a lot from each area and could work in multiple fields.

 Who are some people who you look up to and help keep you inspired?
 A lot of my inspiration actually comes from other students in my major and seeing all of the work that they do.
 Seeing everyone else’s projects and hearing their thoughts helps me strive to work harder and get better.

-What has been your favorite class in or out of the program so far?
-My top two classes have been HON 374: Global London and CSD 340: Web Scripting.
+What was your favorite class in or out of the program?
+My top two classes were HON 374: Global London and CSD 340: Web Scripting.
 Global London was a travel study to London where we learned the history and the literature of the city and then traveled there to explore the city itself.
 Web Scripting was a coding class that was different because aside from creating useful code, it also allowed me to use the code to create something more artistic.